tranvansang/express-transformer/README.md

 ## Universal path format
 A versatile string which support accessing value at any deep level and array iteration.

 Giving a context object `obj`.
-The following `path` values make the library to looks at the appropriate location in the context object.
+The following `path` values make the library to look at the appropriate location in the context object.

 - For example, if `path` is `'foo.bar'`, the library will look at `obj.foo.bar`.
 - If `path` contains `[]`, the library will iterate all value at the path right before the `[]`'s occurrences.